eclipse-tractusx/traceability-foss/docs/arc42.md

 With the notification asset is possible to enable EDC contract negotiation and EDC data transfer based on access policies defined.
 Only if the sender is able to browse the asset in the catalog offer and perform a successful contract negotiation there will be the possibility to push a notification to the specified http endpoint on the receiver side.

-## Send Quality Investigation
+## Send Quality Notification

-This sequence diagram describes the process of sending a quality investigation between Traceability applications.
+This sequence diagram describes the process of sending a quality notification between Traceability applications.

 ![arc42_010](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_010.png)